Ryan Johansen: Personal life

 Johansen was born in Vancouver, British Columbia, to Randall and Rosalind Johansen.
 He has a younger brother, Lucas, who currently plays for the Hershey Bears in the AHL after being drafted by the Washington Capitals in 2016.
 Johansen played his first years of minor hockey with the Vancouver Thunderbirds organization until his family moved to the suburb of Port Moody.
 He played in Port Moody at the double-A level through to bantam (age 13–14 level), including a peewee (age 11–12) provincial championship.
 In 2007–08, he played with the Vancouver North East Chiefs of the British Columbia Major Midget League.

+Johansen is a Christian.
+After visiting a Christian conference for hockey players, he said, “I decided at the end of that conference that I wanted to get baptized and I wanted to spend the rest of my life following Jesus. … Him being in my heart, it's a special feeling.”